0reldev/hackathon-doctolib/README.md

 ##### Pillbox filling help function

 Step-by-step, explicit instructions are displayed.
-The user have medication's picutre not to counfound, the pills quantity and the posology.
+The user have medication's picture not to confound, the pills quantity and the posology.

 Once that the user filled its pillbox, he can confirm to go ahead to the next step.

 In this example, there are 14 steps.

-It's well worth noting that button  and font's size are intentionally big.
-This is a UX design choice to make the user experience as clear as possible and extremely visible, considering than the average user of this application probably would be old with a potential bad sight and few experience with web applications.
+It's well worth noting that button and font's sizes are intentionally big.
+This is a UX design choice to make the user experience as clear as possible and extremely visible, considering that the average user of this application would probably be old with a potential bad sight and few experience with web applications.

 When the filling is over, a validation message is displayed.